jgrospe92/Ecom-Marketplace-Project/README.md

 4. As a buyer, I can see sales and other promotions
 5. As a buyer, I can see product details and product review
 6. As a buyer, I can modify my profile info/shipping
-7. As a buyer, I can search up products
+7. As a buyer, I can search up products (postponed)
-8. As a buyer, i can checkout my order
+8. As a buyer, i can add product to my cart
-9. As a buyer, I can check other user profile
+9. As a buyer, I can check other user profile (postponed)
-10. As a buyer, I can see my purchase history
+10. As a buyer, I can see my purchase history (postponed)
+11. As a buyer, I can add money to my virtual wallet using credit info
 - - -
 **Client/Sellers** :bust_in_silhouette:

 1. As a seller, i can register, login and logout
 2. As a seller, I can add, modify and delete product from my listing
 3. As a seller, I can create and modify my seller profile
-4. As a seller, I can view product purchase history, add shipping tracking numbers and mark them as shipped.
+4. As a seller, I can view product purchase history, add shipping tracking numbers and mark them as shipped (postponed)
 5. As a seller, I can modify the product cost and and quantity
-6. As a seller, I can monitor my sales daily, weekly, monthly and annually.
+6. As a seller, I can monitor my sales daily, weekly, monthly and annually (postponed)
-7. As a seller, I can check other user profile
+7. As a seller, I can check other user profile (postponed)
 8. As a seller, I can advertise my online store from the main marketplace page
+9. As a seller, I can put my products on sale
+10. As a seller, I can add money to my virtual wallet using credit info

+# Project Guidelines

 # Project time Estimation :calendar: